huynguy-db/arcion-docs/content/docs/source-setup/Oracle.md

     ```SQL
     GRANT SELECT ON DBA_SEGMENTS TO <USERNAME>;
     ```
-2. Provide the following continuous access permissions:
+2. Provide the following continuous access permissions; these are necessary during snapshot as well as continious real-time replication:
     ```SQL
     GRANT SELECT ON gv_$database TO <USERNAME>;
     GRANT SELECT ON gv_$transaction TO <USERNAME>;